punkrocker178/notes-vault/Angular/Angular Routing.md

 # Route config (providedRouter)
 `providedRouter` is a function that setup necessary providers to enable `Router` functionality for the application.
-Compared to the RoutingModule method, it serve the same purpose but with less boilerplate code.
+Compared to the Routing module method, it serves the same purpose but with less boilerplate code.
 This function based configuration is aimed for the standalone component implementation.

 ```typescript